CodeSmore/RootKATA/README.md

 A KATA provided by Root Insurance that takes in driver and trip data, then displays the data for each driver in total miles traveled and average speed

+## Running Tests

+To easily run the tests from the command prompt, simply

+"cd RootDrivingHistoryKata"
+then input
+"dotnet test"

 ## Solving the Problem

 NOTE: Apologies if this is too expressive.
 I know how dry these can be and wanted to make it easier to swallow.
 Feel free to express any dissatisfaction in the form a phone call, email, or a handwritten letter...